Russia and U.S. Broker Another Ceasefire in Syria

 “The Russians, for many years, have looked the other way while Iran has sent supplies to Hezbollah fighting in Lebanon against Israel,” said Ford.
 Since Russia never tried to check Iran’s backing for anti-Israel groups, “the Israelis don’t trust the Russians,” he said.

+In the past, Russia has displayed an unwillingness to pressure the Assad government to abide by ceasefires.
+But this time, said the State Department official, it seemed that Russia was serious.

+“It was certainly worth our effort and worth our time to test them on this,” said the official.

-The specifics of the deal are not yet known, but the United States and Russia have been secretly discussing the possibility of some kind of safe zone in southern Syria since May.
+The specifics of the deal are not yet known, including monitoring agreements on the ground, but the United States and Russia have been secretly discussing the possibility of some kind of safe zone in southern Syria since May.

 During the 2016 presidential campaign, Trump criticized Democratic nominee Hillary Clinton’s support of no-fly zones in Syria, claiming this could result in war with Russia and Iran.
 He did express support for “safe zones,” though he did not explain how that would be carried out without agreement with Moscow and Tehran, which are allies of the Syrian regime of Bashar al-Assad.

-Note: This piece has been updated to include comments from a State Department official.